m0wlheld/homeassistant-zigbee2mqtt/README.md

 The stack requires configuration by environment variables.
 Easiest solution is to create a file named `.env` next to the docker compose file.
 See Docker's [documentation](https://docs.docker.com/compose/environment-variables/#the-env-file) on .env-files for details.

+You may use the provided script `env.sh` to gather the required information in a usable format.
+The following command will create (overwrite) the `.env` file from the gathered information:

+    sh ./env.sh >> .env

 Either way the following environment variables must be defined:

 | Name                                    | Purpose | Example |